-The Housing Consortium describes itself as an advocate, broker and convener for its 175+ member organizations that work collaboratively to meet the housing needs of people with limited incomes throughout the region.
+The Housing Development Consortium of Seattle-King County comprises 175+ member organizations who work collaboratively to meet the housing needs of people with limited incomes throughout the region.